coderefinery/train-the-trainer/content/streaming-practice-1.md

 Considerations:
 * Give a wrap-up of the session that is just ending, so that people can unpack.
-* Give clear directions of what should be done next:
+* Give clear directions of what learners should do next, for example:
-  * Do some exercise (state the goals which should be accomplished by the end), or
+  * Do an exercise (state the goals which should be accomplished by the end), or
   * Take a break and don't forget to walk around some.
   * When to be back.